Skip to content

 • Detected automatically, no configuration needed

-If no credentials are found anywhere, OpenKoi shows a minimal interactive picker:
+If no credentials are found anywhere, OpenKoi shows an interactive selection menu:

 Default Model Selection